 Once we have made this connection, then we can see why John was not talking about the Kingdom of God, as the other gospels had.
 What John sought to do was emphasize the internal reality of the Kingdom of God operating within us as believers.
-While the other gospels had proclaimed the Kingdom of God, calling people to repentance, forgiveness of sins and a new beginning in relationship with God as their King, John chose to emphasize the power of "Kingdom-life" which has come to abide within those who trust in Jesus.
-Age-type life is life of the age to come reaching back in time to fill and satisfy my soul, and to empower me to live a "Kingdom life".
+While the other gospels had proclaimed the Kingdom of God, ...calling people to repentance, forgiveness of sins and a new beginning in relationship with God as their King..., John chose to emphasize the power of "Kingdom-life" which has come to abide within those who trust in Jesus.
+Age-type life is life of the age-to-come reaching back in time to fill and satisfy my soul, and to empower me to live a "Kingdom life".
 To John, this present evil age is characterized by brokenness, lostness and ruin.
-God loved us enough to send Jesus so that we might not be ruined, but we might have age-type life, life that begins to heal, restore, build us up, and lead us to the fulfillment of God's purposes for us.
+God loved us enough to send Jesus so that we might not be ruined, but we might have age-type life, ...life that begins to heal, restore, build us up, and lead us to the fulfillment of God's purposes for us.
 Instead of confusion and ruin, it gives us direction, meaning and vitality.
-The promise is that when we trust in Jesus we "have" or "presently possess" age-type life.
-What does it mean to say that we have "eternal life" or "everlasting life"?
-Does that sound like anything has changed in the here and now?
-But to say that we have life of the age to come presently infused within our souls now, ...that opens up all kinds of possibilities!
-In a very real way we have "passed-across out from the death into the life" (Jn.
+The promise is that when we trust in Jesus we "have" or "presently possess" age-type life (Jn.
 5:24).
+This is not meant to be some nebulous "pie in the sky after we die".
+It is meant to be understood as God's provision for living life in the here and now!
+By contrast, what comes to your mind when you hear someone say that we have "eternal life" or "everlasting life"?
+Does that terminology sound like anything has really changed in the here and now?
+No. Not particularly.
+It sounds like I get more of the same, life that goes on and on.
+But to say that we have life of the age-to-come presently infused within our souls now, ...that opens up all kinds of possibilities!
+In a very real way, we have "passed-across out from the death into the life" (Jn.
+5:24).
 The most significant change is described by Jesus in John 17:3.
 He said, "This is age-type life in order that they might experientially-know You, the only true God, and Jesus Christ whom You have sent."
 The age-type life makes it possible to know God.
 Without it, we cannot experientially-know Him.
 Eternal life is not the goal, or the end point.
-It is the beginning of an adventure.
+It is the beginning of an adventure!
 It makes possible the incredible opportunity of truly knowing God.